Yoga

 emmy on mountain to laughing

-Hey, I’m Lumalia (aka Emmy), certified yoga instructor, certified Kindred Facilitator, and Oregon couples photographer behind Celebrate Again and Luminosity.
+I’m a certified yoga instructor, certified Kindred meditation teacher, and couples connection photographer behind Celebrate Again and Luminosity.
 Here you’ll find ways to live the Celebrate Again lifestyle.

-I want to help you to embody the joy of life by learning to Celebrate Again in everything from the practice of intentional breath to taking on major life events.
+I want to help you embody the joy of life by learning to Celebrate Again in everything from intentional breathing to taking on major life events.
 I believe your life should be full and be what you make it.

 More Resources